yy1588133/top-tools/src/clinerules/appdev-flutter.md

 - After task completion, reflect on steps, identify issues, and suggest improvements.
 - Update README.md with new features and optimization suggestions.
-- Consider advanced Flutter features like custom animations and platform-specific code integration.
+- Consider advanced Flutter features like custom animations and platform channels.
-- Optimize app performance, including startup time, memory usage, and rendering performance.
+- Optimize app performance, including startup time, memory usage, and battery life.
-- Ensure consistent app experience across Android and iOS.
+- Ensure compatibility across Android, iOS, web, and desktop platforms where applicable.
-- Implement appropriate obfuscation and security measures.

-Throughout the process, always refer to the official Flutter documentation and use the latest Flutter development best practices.
+Throughout the process, always refer to Flutter's official documentation and use the latest Flutter development best practices.